 23.1.6.
 Failure to submit the documents and documents referred to in Article 4 of these Tender Terms and Conditions shall be considered by the contracting authority as a breach of the successful tenderer's obligation to provide the contracting authority with the necessary cooperation for the conclusion of the contract.

 23.1.7.
 The contracting authority appeals to the tenderers to proceed responsibly to the provision of assistance for the signing of the contract, in particular, to ensure timely registration in the Register of Public Sector Partners (pursuant to Act No. 315/2016 Coll. on the register of public sector partners and on amendments and additions to certain laws, as amended (hereinafter referred to as the „Act on the Register of Partners“), or to verify registration in the Register of Public Sector Partners pursuant to § 22 of the Act on the Register of Partners, both in relation to themselves as a contractor and in relation to subcontractors to whom this obligation applies pursuant to the Act on the Register of Partners.

+23.1.8.
+In person or by post or other delivery service to the address of the contracting authority: Látkovce 441, 957 01 Bánovce nad Bebravou.

+23.1.8.1 A free and non-returnable sample of the big box in accordance with the submitted specification and the price proposal of the successful bidder, i.e. the successful bidder will submit a big box, which would ensure the fulfillment of the subject of the contract.

+23.1.3.2 The contracting authority will use the provided sample to verify whether the presented sample of the big box meets the specification of the subject of the order.

+23.1.3.3 Failure to submit a sample and/or failure to meet the specification of the subject of the contract with the submitted sample according to this article will be considered by the contracting authority as a breach of the successful tenderer's obligation to provide the contracting authority with the necessary cooperation for the conclusion of the contract.

 Final provisions